-An example concerning this document as a set of requirements is a linked jackpot arrangement comprising of EGMs.
+An example of a Gaming System is a linked jackpot arrangement comprising of EGMs.

 Refer to section 3.2 for a breakdown of a Gaming System's major components.

 Host

 A component of an overall Gaming system that is a computer system that controls and manages a Gaming System by facilitating functions such as creation / deletion / configuration of prize parameters, performs adjustments and gaming system management functions such as adding and removing BTs and gaming venues, etc. It typically also encompasses the database associated with the overall Gaming System.